Air Force Research Lab CTO Bunning Retires

-Timothy Bunning, chief technology officer of the U.S. Air Force Research Laboratory (AFRL), has announced his retirement after30 years of work with the Air Force.
+Timothy Bunning, chief technology officer of the U.S. Air Force Research Laboratory (AFRL), has announced his retirement after 30 years of work with the Air Force.

 Bunning became AFRL CTO in March 2020 where he oversaw an annual $3.5 billion Air Force science and technology program and 6,000 Federal employees in the laboratory’s nine technology directorates, according to Bunning’s LinkedIn profile.